Cloufield/gwaslab/docs/ExtractNovel.md

 ```

-GWASLab checks overlap with a local file of variants or records in GWASCatalog.
+GWASLab checks overlap with a local file of variants or records in GWAS Catalog.

 Required (either):